Uniswap/docs/SDK_versioned_docs/version-3.0.0/guides/04-fetching-prices.md

     numerator: BigintIsh)
 ```

-Let's break down the denominator and the numerator of the returned price and prove that it match matches the math derived above.
+Let's break down the denominator and the numerator of the returned price and prove that it matches the math derived above.
 Recall that the expression achieved above is

 ```python
 price = sqrtRatioX96 ** 2 / 2 ** 192
 ```

-##### The numerator
+#### The numerator

 It's worth noting that the numerator is misleadingly listed *below* the denominator in the constructor for a `Price`.
 In any case, you will see that the numerator of the fraction is `JSBI.multiply(this.sqrtRatioX96, this.sqrtRatioX96)` which nicely follows the math above: `sqrtPriceX96 ** 2`.

-##### The denominator
+#### The denominator

 The denominator is `Q192`.
 To break this number down recall the following constants defined in the SDK :